mozilla/extension-workshop/src/content/documentation/publish/developer-accounts.md

 ## Issues receiving reviewer emails

-When an email doesn’t get delivered the cause can vary widely from relatively simple to technically complex issues.
-Below are several of the more common reasons why you may not have received emails sent from our https://addons.mozilla.org (AMO) platform.

-The two most common explanations are usually:
+If you're expecting but haven't received emails from the https://addons.mozilla.org (AMO) platform, check that:

+1. Your Mozilla account's primary email address is correct.
+To update it, see the support article [Change primary email address on Mozilla account](https://support.mozilla.org/en-US/kb/change-primary-email-address-firefox-accounts).
-1. The email is sitting in a spam or junk folder in the recipient's inbox.
-    * To remedy this, you can add the AMO email domain (@mozilla.org) to your [approved senders](https://clean.email/blog/email-security/how-to-whitelist-an-email) list.
+1. The email isn't in your spam or junk folder.
+If it is, consider adding the AMO email domain (@mozilla.org) to your [approved senders](https://clean.email/blog/email-security/how-to-whitelist-an-email) list.
-1. The email was blocked from being delivered by a security filter.
-In this case, the email was filtered after being received by the email server – it never even reached the recipient's personal inbox.

-Another potential issue is if the primary email address associated with your Mozilla account no longer exists or if you no longer have access to it.
-In this case, please follow the instructions [here](https://support.mozilla.org/en-US/kb/change-primary-email-address-firefox-accounts) to update the email address on your Mozilla account.

-One final item to check is whether or not your inbox is full.
-If it is, you will need to delete some messages before you are able to start receiving emails again.

-If you are still experiencing problems receiving emails from the AMO platform we encourage you to post in our [add-ons community forum](https://discourse.mozilla.org/c/add-ons/35) with the specific details of your issue.
+1. Your inbox isn't full.
+1. Your mail provider hasn't implemented a security filter that blocked the email delivery.

+If you're still experiencing issues after making these checks, posting details of your issue to the [add-ons community forum](https://discourse.mozilla.org/c/add-ons/35) may help.

 {% endcapture %}
 {% include modules/one-column.liquid,